KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/02.Programming-Advanced-for-QA/README.md

 # Programming Advanced for QA

-The course delves deeper into programming concepts, associative arrays, lambda expressions, LINQ, regular expressions, and object-oriented programming, including classes and objects, inheritance, and interfaces.
-In this course, learners will define and use classes and objects, and will also explore advanced topics such as static members, generic types, and exceptions.
-The course concludes with a practical project, where students will implement an OOP project, navigate through it, and test it, applying popular methodologies and best practices for writing code.
-Throughout the course, learners will gain hands-on experience through exercises that will help them master key concepts.
+This course builds upon fundamental programming knowledge and introduces more advanced concepts relevant to quality assurance and automation.
+Students will work with associative data structures and gain experience in string manipulation, including the use of regular expressions.
+The course covers in-depth object-oriented programming principles such as defining classes and objects, implementing inheritance, and working with interfaces.
+Additionally, learners will explore advanced features like static members, generics, and exception handling.

+The practical part of the course involves a comprehensive project where students design, implement, and test an object-oriented application.
+This project helps solidify their understanding of software design patterns, coding best practices, and test automation methodologies through hands-on exercises and real-world examples.

-## Skills you will gain
+## Skills you will develop

-- Working with associative data structures
+- Using associative collections and data structures
-- Working with string manipulation and regular expressions
+- Manipulating strings and applying regular expressions
-- Working with classes and creating generic classes
+- Defining and working with classes and generic types
-- Creating class hierarchies and using inheritance
+- Building class hierarchies and employing inheritance
-- Understanding the object-oriented programming paradigm
+- Applying object-oriented programming concepts in practice